bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2015-12-22-bitcoinmanchester-20.markdown

 ## Pizza, Cake & Pub

-As it's our Christmas meetup we're hoping to have Bitcoin-themed Christmas cake created by our local Manchester baker but it's not 100% confirmed yet.
-So we're just teasing you for now.
+As it's our Christmas meetup we're going to have Bitcoin-themed Christmas cake created by our local Manchester baker [@crazybakinglady][@crazybakinglady] who runs [There for the Baking][thereforthebaking].
+It will be the healthiest cake you've ever eaten *and* taste amazing. **The cake is not a lie!**

 As always we'll have sponsored pizza provided by one of the Bitcoin-accepting [Takeaway.com][takeaway] vendors.

-There will definitely be pizza; the cake may be a lie.

 Finally at around 9pm we'll head to the pub, which of course is our old friend [Common][common] over the road.